captbaritone/raven-for-redux/README.md

 In those cases, you may want to transform your state before sending it to Sentry.
 This function allows you to do so.
 It is passed the current state object, and should return a serializable value.

+Be careful not to mutate your `state` within this function.

 If you have specified a [`dataCallback`] when you configured Raven, note that `stateTransformer` will be applied _before_ your specified `dataCallback`.